rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide.md

 The bottom one says this is for Rocky Linux 8, the `mc` sig, and the package(s) are for ejabberd, with no specific version listed as it will be continuously updated.

+### Tagging

+In the case of an rpm or a module, there should be tags associated, otherwise the build system will *not* pick up your builds.
+The general format for a tags are as follows:

+* RPM: `imports/rX/NEVR` (for example, `imports/r8/bash-4.4.20-2.el8` is acceptable)
+  * Note: You cannot choose a tag/branch destined for one rocky release and build on another.
+Ensure your tags and branches are in alignment.

+* Module: `imports/rX-stream-STREAM_NAME_OR_VERSION/MODULE_NAME-STREAM_NAME_OR_VERSION-X0Y00YYYYMMDDHHMMSS.ZZZZZZZZ`
+  * Note: X is the major version, Y is the minor version.
+MODULE_NAME and STREAM_NAME_OR_VERSION are required.
+Ensure you fill out the timestamp as appropriate.
+You may fill in the final Z's with a portion of the commit hash that you are using for the tag.
+  * Example: `imports/r8-stream-1.4/389-ds-1.4-8060020220204145416.ce3e8c9c`

 ## Importing to S3

 TBD